Sam-Fishwick/LeetCode/README.md

-At this point in time it only contains submissions written in Python for the Programming Skills study plan, but I intend to include other languages (e.g., Cpp) and submissions to problems from other study plans or playlists.
+At this point in time it only contains submissions written in Python for the Programming Skills study plan, but I intend to include other languages (e.g., C++) and submissions to problems from other study plans or playlists.